S: The Davidson Family Table: Recipes of the Heart

 33: Lucian Minton | Lucian, whom I call "Bubba," is my brother and my friend.
 My lasagna is a favorite of his. | Lasagna Italiano From the kitchen of Delores Davidson, 1978 2 lbs. ground beef 1/2 c. chopped onions 1 - 6 oz. can tomato paste 1 1/2 c. water 1 garlic glove, mince 1 t. salt 3/4 t. oregano leaves 1/4 t. pepper 1/3 c. chopped water chestnuts (optional 12 slices pepperoni (optional) 8 Lasagna noodles, boiled until tender 1 lb. cottage or ricotta cheese 12 oz. mozzarella cheese, shredded 1/2 c. grated Parmesan cheese Brown ground beef, drain.
 Add onion and cook until tender.
 Stir in tomato paste, water, seasonings, and water chestnuts.
 Cover and simmer for 30 minutes.
 In a 9 x 13 baking dish, lay 4 noodles on bottom of dish.
 Put half the meat sauce on top of the noodles.
 Lay 6 pepperoni slices randomly on top of meat sauce.
 Next spread half of the cottage or ricotta cheese on top of the meat sauce, and sprinkle half of the mozzarella cheese on top of this.
 Repeat a second layer.
 Top with 1/2 cup of Parmesan cheese.
 Bake at 375 degrees for 30 minutes.
 Let stand 10 to 15 minutes before serving.
 Serves 6 to 8.

 34: The Tastes of Home: A Tribute to My Mother Home is where your story begins. - Annie Danielson A collection of my favorite recipes would not be complete without a tribute to my mother, Levia Pearl Morgan Minton, whom God suddenly called home on the morning of April 18, 1968, just six days after her 57th birthday.
 I was only fifteen at the time.
 Up to that point in my life, I had shown little interest in learning any culinary skills, so I cannot say that my mother actually taught me how to cook.
-My own journey as a cook, however, certainly began with the example she set: a wife and mother who showed her love for her family by providing them with the nourishment they needed.
+My own journey as a cook, however, certainly began with the example she set: a wife and mother who showed love for her family by providing them with the nourishment they needed.
 Like most women, my mother wore several names during her lifetime.
-To my dad and her friends, she was known by the nickname of "Levy," to her grandchildren, she was "Granny Minton," and to her five children, she was affectionately known as "Momma".
-She wore all those names proudly, but never did she feel more accomplished than when she was in her kitchen doing what came so naturally for her.
+To my dad and her friends, she was known by the nickname of "Levy," to her grandchildren, she was "Granny Minton," and to her five children, she was affectionately known as "Momma."
+She wore all those names proudly, but perhaps where she felt the most accomplished was in her kitchen, doing what came so naturally for her, wearing the name of cook.
 For those of us who were the beneficiaries of her cooking, it was not just ordinary fare, but flavorful meals prepared by loving hands.
 Regrettably, as a result of losing my mother so young, I never learned the secrets of how she prepared my favorite foods.
 They were dishes that were exclusively hers, with their mysteries filed only in her mind.
-She was one of those typical country cooks, the queen of southern comfort food, who never used a recipe or measured anything.
+She was a typical country cook, the queen of southern comfort food, who never used a recipe or measured anything.
 She just had a knack for cooking, so consequently, her constant domain was the kitchen.
-To this day when I think of her, I envision her in one of two places - in the kitchen cooking or sitting on the porch in her rocking chair, resting a few minutes before it was time to start the next meal.
+To this day when I think of her, I envision her quiet presence in one of two places: in the kitchen cooking or sitting on the porch in her rocking chair, resting a few minutes before it was time to start the next meal.
 Unlike me, my mother was a three-meal-a-day kind of cook, meals by today's standards that were huge.
-Similar to the virtuous woman in Proverbs 31, my mother rose before everyone else in the morning to prepare a hearty breakfast, one that consisted of eggs, bacon or sausage, and homemade biscuits with blackberry jam or pear preserves that she had "put up" during the summer.
+Similar to the virtuous woman in Proverbs 31, my mother rose before everyone else in the morning to prepare a hearty breakfast, one that consisted of bacon and eggs, and without exception, homemade biscuits with blackberry jam or pear preserves that she had "put up" during the summer.
 A box of cereal never graced my mother's breakfast table.
 Dinner, as we called the mid-day meal, was usually "warmed-ups" from the night before, but those leftovers were always subsidized with freshly cooked legumes that had been put on to simmer right after breakfast.
 As always, fresh bread was baked, either in the form of biscuits or my personal favorite, cornbread.
 A delectable feast for me at dinner was to crumble that crunchy, hot cornbread into white beans, then mash it with my fork.
-This concoction, which I called "mish-mash" was probably responsible for the majority of my growth as a child.
+This concoction, which I called "mish-mash," was a staple for me during my growing up years.
 The evening meal was supper, and Momma, as all respectable women did at that

 38: Broccoli Casserole Goodpasture School, The Cougar Family Cookbook, 1980 2 T. butter 2 T. flour, sifted 1 - 3 oz. cream cheese, softened 1 c. whole milk 1 c.
 American cheese 10 oz. frozen broccoli spears, steamed (I prefer fresh broccoli.)
 15 Ritz crackers, crushed Melt butter over medium heat.
 Stir in flour, then add cream cheese; stir until mixture appears like paste.
 Add milk slowly, stirring constantly until mixture thickens.
 Add cheese; stir until melted.
 Put cooked broccoli spears into 8 x 8 baking dish.
 Top with cracker crumbs.
 Bake 30 minutes at 350 degrees.
 Note: Do not over steam broccoli since it is baked.
 It is better to feel a slight resistance when a fork is inserted.
 Cheesy New Potatoes From the kitchen of Karen Church New Potatoes Butter Boil new potatoes in skin.
 When tender, peel and cut into cubes.
 Chip butter over top and allow to melt.
 Sprinkle with bacon crumbles.
 Top with cheese.
 Place in oven or on a grill until cheese is melted. | Bacon, cooked & crumbled Mild cheddar cheese | Vegetables